jeffreykegler/old_kollos/notes/misc/strand.md

 of the dotted rule of the Earley item.
 For example, a start Earley item is an
 Earley item whose rule is a start rule.
-Similarly, pseudo-code functions whose argument can be a rule, when that argument is an
+Similarly, pseudo-code accessors whose argument can be a rule, when that argument is an
 Earley item, apply to the rule of the dotted rule of the